Mabee Gerrer Museum of Art

 Founded in 1919, the Mabee-Gerrer Museum of Art was founded by Father Gregory Gerrer, a Benedictine monk of considerable artistic talent.
 During Father Gerrer's travels to Europe, Africa and South America, he collected objects of artistic and ethnological value.

-The museum's permanent exhibitions include Egyptian, Greek and Roman objects; art from the Renaissance through the early 20th century; and large holdings of Native American African, pre-Columbian, and Eastern cultural artifacts.
+The museum's permanent exhibitions include Egyptian, Greek and Roman objects; art from the Renaissance through the early 20th century; and large holdings of Native American, African, pre-Columbian, and Eastern cultural artifacts.
 In addition, the museum offers exciting special exhibitions throughout the year.

 A center of arts and community, the museum offers something for everyone.
-People ages 3-103 enjoy classes at the museum.
+People of all ages enjoy classes at the museum.
 Most classes explore visual arts techniques and media or performance arts.
 The museum also offers tours and a rigorous field-trip program for visiting schools and student interest groups.
 All ages appreciate the museum's spring festival, Arts Trek, a family-friendly arts adventure.
 For information about Arts Trek, go to artstrek.org.

 Admission is $1 off for active-duty military, National Guard and Reserve, and veterans with ID.
 The Mabee-Gerrer Museum of Art is also a Blue Star Museum, offering free admission to the nation’s active-duty military personnel and their families, including National Guard and Reserve, from Memorial Day through Labor Day.